Stranded in Kabul: US resident short of options - Mind Of The Geek

 Stranded in Kabul: US resident short of options

-WASHINGTON – For more than a week, Samiullah “Sammy” Naderi, a lawful permanent resident of the United States, waited days and nights with his wife and son outside the airport in Kabul, Afghanistan, in the hope to be cleared to depart on one of the dozens of daily flights to America.
+WASHINGTON – For more than a week, Samiullah Naderi, a lawful permanent resident of the United States, waited days and nights with his wife and son outside the airport in Kabul, Afghanistan, in the hope of be cleared to depart on one of dozens of daily flights to America.

-“It’s 50 feet away,” Naderi, 23, said Sunday night in a short telephone interview, speaking in hesitant English, as gunshots crackled in the background.
+“It’s 50 feet away,” said Mr Naderi, 23, known as Sammy, on Sunday night in a short telephone interview, speaking in hesitant English, as gunshots crackled. background.
 “Maybe the Taliban will let me in – maybe. “

 But on Monday, after learning that no one else would be allowed through the airport gate, Mr Naderi and his family returned to their apartment in Kabul with no clear path to Philadelphia, where he has lived for the past year. .